-In the early days of his awakening, reading and the hearing of lectures will fan the tiny flame; at that early stage, talking with those who are more advanced than himself will be of great service, and may hasten his development; but all of these things are scattering and dissipating to his owm forces.
-They cause him to take in food from without, and spend his own strength in asat life from the standpoint of the soul, whereas the world in general always considers the personality.
-The discipline, and therefore the difficulties of esoterism all center about this point.
-The laws of the world refer to the outer life of the citizen, and decree what he shall or shall not do; esoterism teaches what he must be and its laws all have to do with self-control and the use of the spiritual powers.
-Little is said of ordinary vices and faults of body, for it is understood that the aspirant is already an exemplary citizen; but the greatest stringency is required to be exercised over the thoughts and desires of the lower man; for he who enters upon this path and then permits himself to indulge in jealousy, or any form of hatred, is in danger of being torn to pieces by the very forces he invoked to his aid when he entered.
+As we have said, Esoterism is not an easy path, but it is the way that is opening out before a great many souls at the present time, and each one enters upon this path when his hour has struck.
+It is a path full of paradoxes for it looks at life from the standpoint of the soul, whereas the world in general always considers the personality.
+The discipline, and therefore the difficulties, of esoterism all center about this point.
+The laws of the world refer to the outer life of the citizen, and decree what he shall or shall not do: esoterism teaches what he must be and its laws all have to do with self-control and the use of the spiritual powers.
+Little is said of ordinary vices and faults of body, for it is understood that the aspirant is already an exemplary citizen; but the greatest stringency is required to be exercised over the thoughts and desires of the lower man: for he who enters upon this path and then permits himself to indulge in jealousy, or any form of hatred, is in danger of being torn to pieces by the very forces he invoked to his aid when he entered.
 And what is true of the individual is equally true of groups of men; so long as the aim is high and unselfish, and the thoughts pure, the group is strong and united; but as soon as the individuals begin to have selfish ideas of something to be gained for themselves as apart from the interests of the whole, they are on the downward path.
-Beware, O disciple, of separating thyself, even for a moment, in thy thoughts from the whole; for from separate desire comes jealousy of those more favored, then dissatisfaction, intolerance and hatred with all its train will follow, and these will consume thy soul with fierce burning.
-When the candidate approaches our Order for Initiation, he tears down, by that action a part of the wall which until now has shut out from him "the knowledge of good and evil," and while receiving the beneficent influence of the good, he is also more open to the evil suggestions of less evolved entities.
+Beware, O disciple, of separating thyself, even for a moment, in thy thoughts from the whole: for from separate desire comes jealousy of those more favored, then dissatisfaction, intolerance and hatred with all its train will follow, and these will consume thy soul with fierce burning.
+When the candidate approaches our Order for Initiation, he tears down, by that action, a part of the wall which until now has shut out from him "the knowledge of good and evil," and while receiving the beneficent influence of the good, he is also more open to the evil suggestions of less evolved entities.
 It behoves him therefore to fortify himself and watch carefully his thoughts and desires.
 Having entered one of our Centers, he will perhaps be offered his choice, in one way or another, between remunerative work for himself and less lucrative employment in serving the Order or the world.
-If he chooses work for the world, then will follow the temptation to personal self-seeking even in the work.
-He will be tried in every part of his nature, and observed under the tests by the Master who is guiding him; ambition will be presented to him in a very specious and subtle way; or it will be suggested to him that his aid is essential to the work and he will be tempted to pride; his prejudices will be stirred; his lower nature will constantly assert itself in favor of ease and comfort or of enjoyment, all for the sake of the work.
+If he choose work for the world, then will follow the temptation to personal self-seeking even in the work.
+He will be tried in every part of his nature, and observed under the tests by the

+Master who is guiding him; ambition will be presented to him in a very specious and subtle way; or it will be suggested to him that his aid is essential to the work and he will be tempted to pride; his prejudices will be stirred; his lower nature will constantly assert itself in favor of ease and comfort or of enjoyment, all for the sake of the work.
 Every day will bring its own problem, and unless he is very pure-hearted he will inevitably fall sometimes.
 The disciple, however, who has entered upon the path of esoterism does not "stay fallen."
 He is no sooner down than he rises quickly to his feet, and with more care continues his way.
 Thus every fall is a step upwards.